brandonskerritt/Kurcoder/README.md

 $ python3 kurcoder.py
 ```
 ## Requirements
-'You will need to intall ipcalc if Kurcoder will not run
+You will need to intall `ipcalc` if Kurcoder will not run
 ```
 $ pip3 install ipcalc
 ```